• Skip to primary navigation

 Delicious in bowls or wraps

-Pickled onions make a crisp & crunchy addition to a falafel bowl, brown rice bowl with hummus, burrito bowl, or veggie wrap with vegan chick’n.
+Pickled onions make a crisp & crunchy addition to a falafel bowl, hummus bowl with roasted cauliflower, burrito bowl, or veggie wrap with vegan chick’n.

 Glass jars of red pickled onions and jalapenos.